 Work For Us

-Become a Learning Mentor at ACE Schools in Exeter
+Become a Learning Mentor at ACE Schools

 ACE schools provides specialist educational provision across Devon and Cornwall, working with young people who have not done well in traditional mainstream education.
 So we take a different approach: smaller classes or with 1:1 support on site.
 A large proportion of the week is spent learning outside the classroom.
 And we are very successful, with many of our students going on to further training or work.
 Children who previously wouldn’t go to school at all now have a goal and purpose and enjoy their education.